Employee Health Screening: Compliance and Requirements

 Compliance Considerations

 The compliance landscape for health screenings is complex.
 OSHA enforces workplace safety standards.
 The DOT requires physicals for commercial drivers.
 Healthcare laws dictate vaccination and testing requirements for certain workers.
 At the same time, the Americans with Disabilities Act (ADA) restricts the types of medical inquiries employers can make, and privacy laws govern how health information must be stored and shared.
 Employers must navigate all of these rules carefully to avoid liability.
+For a full breakdown of healthcare-specific background check requirements — including OIG/SAM exclusion checks and license verification — see our

 The Candidate Perspective